FatGuyy/foundry-fundme/README.md

 # foundry-fundme

-This is a funding contract made using foundry
+This is a funding contract made using foundry + Little playing with truffle